tastaturtier/var-layout-ste/README.md

 The editorial office of the publisher helped a lot with layout, typography, and book styling during copy editing cycles of the first number of the series.
 The grown latex code was then revised and rewritten as a layout bundled together with a scaffolding project layout and build toolset.
 Starting with the second number of the book series XeLaTex, GUST's Tex Gyre fonts, and the var layout class are used for the production.

-You may use and modify this class for your own book projects, see [LICENSE}(LICENSE)
+You may use and modify this class for your own book projects, see [LICENSE](LICENSE)

 # TeX-Envionment
 For use with XeLaTeX only (uses Unicode, [``fontspec``](https://www.ctan.org/pkg/fontspec) for font selection and [``polyglossia``](https://www.ctan.org/pkg/polyglossia) for internationalization).